demo1990/alertmanager-webhook-servicenow/README.md

 The supported authentication to ServiceNow is through a service account (basic authentication through HTTPS).

 ### Creation of incident by alert group
 One incident is created per distinct group key — as defined by the [`group_by`](https://prometheus.io/docs/alerting/configuration/#<route>) parameter of Alertmanager's `route` configuration section.
 This avoid spamming ServiceNow with incidents when a huge system failure occurs, and still provide a very flexible mechanism to group alerts in one incident.
+The ServiceNow field used to hold the group key is configurable through the `incident_group_key_field` property and will contain a hash of the group key.

 ### Incident management workflow
 The supported incident workflow is the following: